Cuisine ouverte sur salon avec tapis de cuisine, coin repas et matières coordonnées

 Living room large living room rug anchoring seating proportions

-Passage none or thin rug circulation risk of hindrance
+Passageway none or thin rug circulation trip hazard

 Kitchen rug in front of the sink with wooden cabinets and light worktop